vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 I. 853-855 ( from Skanda).
 Rudralaksavarti-vrata-offering a lakh of lamps with cotton

-wicks dipped in ghee from cow's milk before a Śivalinga; before the vrata is begun linga is to be worshipped with 16 upacāras; vrata is to be begun in K. or M., Vai. or Sr. and finished in the same months; the performer gets wealth,
+wicks dipped in ghee from cow's milk before a Śivaliṅga; before the vrata is begun liṅga is to be worshipped with 16 upacāras; vrata is to be begun in K. or M., Vai. or Sr. and finished in the same months; the performer gets wealth,

 sons and whatever he or she desires; SmK 411-414.
 Rudrarrata—(1) on Jy.
 8th and 14th tithis of both pakṣas (i. e.